How to apply Static Cling window film

 Smaller graphics can be applied to the glass by hand smoothing down from end to end by hand, lifting and rubbing out any air bubbles.
 Your static cling has now been successfully installed.

 The graphics are not be used in extreme light and heat conditions.
 Decals that are in direct sunlight for prolonged will deteriorate.
-These circumstances, the solvents in the inks can adhere to the window, which will ruin the graphics.
-If this happens to remove the ink from the windows, a solvent cleaner or methylated spirits will remove the ink residue.
+In these circumstances, the solvents in the inks can adhere to the window, which will ruin the graphics.
+If this happens then remove the ink from the windows, a solvent cleaner or methylated spirits will remove the ink residue.

 Smaller graphics can be applied to the glass by hand smoothing down from end to end by hand, lifting and rubbing out any air bubbles.